Carrie Newcomer: Life and early career

+In the 1980s, Newcomer was a member of the pop-folk and acoustic group Stone Soup, which produced three albums: Sampler (1982), Long Fields (1984), and October Nights (1987), all long out of print.
+Newcomer was the group's main songwriter and lead vocalist, and she also played dulcimer and guitar; rounding out the group were guitarist Larry Smeyak and percussionist Dennis Leas.
+The group was based in West Lafayette, Indiana.
+After leaving Stone Soup, she moved to Bloomington, Indiana, and recorded her first solo album.

 Solo music and career

 Her first solo album was Visions and Dreams.
-Vision and Dreams was originally released on Windchime records and then later re-released with two additional tracks by Rounder records.
+Visions and Dreams was originally released on Windchime records and then later re-released with two additional tracks by Rounder records.
 Between 1993 and 2010, she released twelve additional albums and two "best of" compilations on Philo/Rounder.
 Her range of causes, activities, collaborations and philosophies significantly influences her music.
 She released four solo albums and one live album on Available Light Records.

 Her album Betty's Diner: The Best of Carrie Newcomer was released in 2004.
 It contained three new songs, plus, "what's held up for me what songs have become old friends, and what songs are requested often".
 The title track started out as a short story which Newcomer wrote while on the road, she then decided to incorporate the story into a song.

 In 2009 Newcomer traveled to India as a cultural ambassador for The American Center and worked with students of the American Embassy School in New Delhi.
-While in India, Newcomer performed concerts organized by the U.S. State Department including those in the cities of Chennai & Trivandrum.
+While in India, Newcomer performed concerts organized by the U.S. State Department including those in the cities of Chennai and Trivandrum.
 After the first week in Delhi, she embarked on a tour schedule that included concerts and performance in the evenings and working with community service groups during the days.

 In 2011 Newcomer returned to India as a cultural ambassador for The American Center and worked with students of the American Embassy School in New Delhi, the American School Bombay, and The International School Chennai.
 While in India, Newcomer performed concerts organized by the U.S. State Department and visited community service projects and facilitated workshops.